-20.0 ENROLLEE SERVICES
+22.0 ENROLLEE SERVICES

-20.1 Required Functions
+22.1 Required Functions

 The Contractor shall have an Enrollee Services function that includes a call center which is staffed and available by telephone Monday through Friday 7:00 am to 7:00 pm Eastern Time (ET).
-The call center shall meet the current American Accreditation Health Care Commission/URAC-designed Health Call Center Standard (HCC) for call center abandonment rate, blockage rate and average speed of answer for all Contractor programs.
+The call center shall meet the current American Accreditation Health Care Commission/URAC-designed Health Call Center Standard (HCC) for call center abandonment rate, blockage rate and average speed of answer for all Contractor programs with the exception of behavioral health which is addressed in Section 33.6 "Behavioral Health Services Hotline."